lcdsmao/update-branch/README.md

           requiredStatusChecks: |
             build_pr
             WIP
+          # Optionally set the maximum amount of pull requests to match against (default: 50)
+          fetchMaxPr: 50
+          # Optionally set the maximum amount of pull request checks to fetch (default: 100)
+          fetchMaxPrChecks: 100
+          # Optionally set the maximum amount of pull request labels to fetch (default: 10)
+          fetchMaxPrLabels: 10
 ```

 If you are using a personal access token and it has permission to access branch protection rules, you can set your jobs like: